-Our favorites for beginners and veterans alike
+Our favourites for beginners, connoisseurs and veterans alike

-The latest version is called Loki, and as well as being that bit prettier and neater than Freya, the “2015” edition, it has its own application installer UI called App Center.
-It’s a delightfully simple way to install apps outside the terminal, which is handy as not much comes installed as standard.
+The latest version of Elementary OS is called Loki, which as well as being that bit prettier and neater than its predecessor Freya, has its own application installer UI called AppCenter.
+It’s a delightfully simple way to install apps outside the terminal, which is handy as there aren't very many preinstalled.

 You can get started with Elementary OS here

 You can download four main starter flavours of Mint 18, each of which uses a different desktop environment, the top-most layer of the interface allowing you to change elements such as the appearance of windows and menus.
 Cinnamon is currently the most popular, but you can also choose the more basic MATE, Xfce or even KDE.